ammapanin/aserwaah.github.io/index.md

 <img align="left" width="240" height="240" src="assets/ammapanin.jpg" style="margin: 0px 20px">
-I am an economist working in the World Bank office of the Chief Economist for the Africa region.
+I am an economist working in the World Bank Office of the Chief Economist for the Africa region.
 I study how risk and uncertainty shape economic decision making.
 Some current work looks at how religious institutions in developing countries act as insurers.
 I